billwallis/billwallis.github.io/index.md

 <span style="color:grey" size=1>[https://github.com/Bilbottom/blackjack](https://github.com/Bilbottom/blackjack)</span>

 Blackjack can be a fun casino game to play, especially when you win.
-This is an attempt to build Blackjack with Python just to get familiar with OOP concepts
+This is an attempt to build Blackjack with Python just to get familiar with OOP concepts.

 ---